artiva-app/curator-editions/README.md

     - Edition Size: Number of this edition, if set to 0 edition is not capped/limited
     - Price: The default price for the edition
     - BPS Royalty: 500 = 5%, 1000 = 10%, so on and so forth, set to 0 for no on-chain royalty (not supported by all marketplaces)
+    - Owner: The owner of the edition contract

 - SplitData
     - Title: Title of the editions split